telerik/maui-docs/controls/pdfviewer/commands.md

 Following is an example how the RadPdfViewer commands could be called on a button click action.

->The snippet below shows one of the approaches for loading a pdf document inside RadPdfViewer just for the purpose of the example.
-For more details on various ways for loading the document check [Key Features: Pdf Document Visualization]({%slug pdfviewer-key-features%}#pdf-document-visualization) topic.
+>The snippet below shows one of the approaches for loading a pdf document inside PdfViewer just for the purpose of the example.

-Add a pdf document to the project and set its build action to be **EmbeddedResource**.
+**1.** Add a pdf document to the project and set its build action to be `EmbeddedResource`.

-Add the following code to visualize the document:
+**2.** Add the following code to visualize the document:

 <snippet id='pdfviewer-commands'/>

-Use the following snippet to declare a RadPdfViewer in XAML and add a few buttons that will execute the pdf viewer commands:
+**3.** Use the following snippet to declare a RadPdfViewer in XAML and add a few buttons that will execute the pdf viewer commands:

 <snippet id='pdfviewer-commands-xaml'/>